wiktordev/AppRTC-Kurento/readme.md

 - TURN-Server Relay Test ???

 ###Todo:
+- add 3 buttons (video, audio, screensharing to index.html  (user standard icons if possible bootstrap or other sources!)
+- display message for non-webrtc-browser instead of displaying call buttons
+- if screensharing extension, depending on the browser, is not installed, change button screen-sharing, to button "install screensharing extension"
 - screen firefox screensharing without audio
 - screensharing chrome tries to load a localhost url into iframe - needs to be the current server if possible.
-- add 3 buttons (video, audio, screensharing to index.html  (user standard icons if possible bootstrap or other sources!)

 - enable screensharing
 	- (done) publish own extension on chrome and mozilla store
 	- check if extension is installed - provide installation button for extension